BIOG 1250: Biology Seminar

 Small groups explore a topic in biology while learning to think like a scientist

 Are you interested in catching the excitement of biology by talking with a faculty member and other inquisitive students?
 If you answered yes, then consider enrolling in a BIOG 1250 Seminar that is facilitated by enthusiastic faculty members who love teaching.
-Topic based seminars target first-year students and enrollment is limited to 20 students.
+These topic based seminars target first-year students and enrollment is limited to 20 students.
 The courses are usually held for two hours over seven weeks, and is awarded 1 credit with an S/U grade only.
 The seminar goals are outlined below:

 - Increase the opportunity for students to have a meaningful interaction with a biologist